erickbytes/finsou.py/README.md

 # Read a list of stocks from a text file with one ticker on each line.
 python finsou.py -s portfolio.txt -c "Portfolio Prices.csv"

-# Get Coca-Cola prices and crawl investor relations website for documents.
+# Get Coca-Cola prices and crawl investor relations website for media.
 python finsou.py -s KO --research https://investors.coca-colacompany.com/
 ```
 **Example portfolio.txt contents:**